camus-design/camus_lints/README.md

 # Camus lint rules

-This repository contains a set of lint rules for [Flutter] apps, packages, and plugins to encourage good coding practices..
+This repository contains a set of lint rules for [Flutter] apps, packages, and plugins to encourage good coding practices.

 ## Usage